 University of Idaho – M.Ed, LPC, Ed.S

-Dan Hanks grew up in the North West, making stops in locations such as Alaska, Seattle, Montana, and finally landing in Coeur d’Alene, Idaho.
-Dan is a founder of Northwest College Support and Cultivation Counseling.
+Dan Hanks grew up in the Northwest, making stops in locations such as Alaska, Seattle, Montana, and finally landing in Coeur d’Alene, Idaho.
+Dan is the founder of Northwest College Support and Cultivation Counseling.
 Dan describes himself as “A paradoxical combination of therapist, nerd, philosopher, and distance athlete”.
-Dan competes in Ironman, Triathlon, National Skijoring and Adventure Sports.
+Dan competes in Ironman, Triathlon, International Skijoring and Adventure Sports.
 Dan also enjoys sailing, paddleboarding, and snowboarding.
 Dan graduated from the University of Idaho and holds a Masters of Education in Counseling and School Psychology.
-Dan is a licensed Counselor and a certified School Psychologist and is passionate about people meeting their highest potential.
+Dan is a Licensed Professional Counselor and a Certified School Psychologist.
+Dan is passionate about people meeting their highest potential.
 He realizes that each individual is different and each person walks a unique path towards a goal.
 At Northwest College Support, Dan works as a School Psychologist creating and overseeing plans geared to create college success.
 He specializes in working with individuals with learning differences, individuals on the autism spectrum, individuals with ADHD, and persons struggling with addictions.

 Arizona State University – LMFT